luke92/springbootrestapimysql/README.md

 # Spring Boot with REST API wuth MySQL
 Requires JDK 8, MAVEN 3 and MySQL 5
 # Change DATABASE in the file application.properties
-# If you have una SQL Exception by Time Zone, run this code
+# If you have a SQL Exception by Time Zone, run this code

   -- SABER LA VERSION DE MI MYSQL <br>
 SELECT version (); <br>